-Students who wish to apply to the Economic Justice Law Enforcement Externship should submit via CAMS the standard application, resume, transcript, writing sample (preferably not more than five pages long), and three references.
+Students who wish to apply to the Economic Justice Law Enforcement Externship should submit via CAMS the standard application, resume, transcript, writing sample (preferably not more than five pages long), and three references (include their names and contact information at the bottom of your resume).
 These materials will be forwarded to the Attorney General's Office; students should not apply directly to the Office.
 Each applicant should explain why s/he is interested in this externship in the application, and should rank each Economic Justice Division bureau in order of preference.
 Applicants will be interviewed at the Attorney General's offices at 120 Broadway, New York, New York.